Film Development & Scanning at Nice: A Complete Guide 2025

 The twin check indicates the required development process:

 For black and white film, the twin check also specifies which processing group the roll belongs to.
-Since B&W films require different development times, they are grouped based on processing time.
+Since B&W films require different development times, they are broken up into even smaller groups based on processing time.
 (More details on B&W processing groups will be covered in the next section.)

 Film Details for Proper Handling